lucidmachine/ericslenk.com/content/blog/publishing-a-pelican-site-with-circle-ci.md

 You can do it.
 I believe in you.

 # 1. Define Project Dependencies
 CircleCI is gonna try to build your site inside of a [virtualenv](https://packaging.python.org/guides/installing-using-pip-and-virtualenv/) in a [Docker](https://www.docker.com/) container, so the first thing we need to do is ensure that your Pelican environment can be installed in a brand new environment.
 Explicitly define all of the Python packages you depend on in `requirements.txt`.
 This should include the `Pelican` package as well as any packages upon which your plugins will depend.
-I've also thrown in `pip` and `wheel` to avoid some weird issues.
 For example:

 ```
-pip
-wheel
 Pelican
 Markdown
 HTMLParser